-Last week, I wrote a throughout article considering my experience with The Hustle’s milestone referral program.
+Last week, I wrote a thorough article considering my experience with The Hustle’s milestone referral program.

 I like this article, but I feel that there is more into milestone referral programs than just an example.

-That’s why we decided that this week we should shed some light in one of the cornerstones of referral marketing:
+That’s why we decided that this week we should shed some light into one of the cornerstones of referral marketing:

 Harry’s is a New York-based grooming brand that manufactures and sells shaving equipment via mail order.

 The idea for the campaign was built by Jeff Raider & Andy Katz-Mayfield, Harry’s founders.